 To assist in the financing of this site, The Tasting Quarter may participate in affiliate advertising programmes, which will includes details on, or direct or indirect links through to, services and products provided by other websites, for which we may receive a fee or commission.

-Furthermore, The Tasting Quarter Ltd is a participant in the Amazon EU Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.co.uk and amazon.com.
+Furthermore, The Tasting Quarter Ltd is a participant in the Amazon Associates Programme, an affiliate advertising programme designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.co.uk and amazon.com.

 We don’t control the accuracy or completeness of this information and cannot accept any responsibility for the content of these websites.
 You take full responsibility for using that information and verifying it and for any decision to use, purchase or refrain from purchasing any of the services or products mentioned on a linked site.
 If you do purchase products or services from another website, please read its contract carefully before deciding to buy.
 Remember: your contract for those products or services will be with that website, not us.